7maylord/lefties-rms/readme.md

-# Like Button API

-This project is a simple API for an article "Like" button feature.
-Users can view the total number of likes on an article and increment it by pressing a button.
+# Lefties Room Allocation System

+This project is a dynamic room allocation system that efficiently manages the team assignments within these constraints:
+.
 The project uses Express.js, MongoDB, and EJS templating to serve views and provides REST API endpoints for interacting with the like feature.

 ## Requirements

 - npm
-- Node.js
-- Express.js
-- MongoDB (Mongoose for ODM)
-- EJS for templating views
-- Nodemon
-- Jest and Supertest for testing
+-   **Frontend**: React, and TypeScript
+-   **Backend**: Node.js, TypeScript, Express, MongoDB, and Redis.
+-   **Deployment**: Vercel

+## Usage

+### Web Interface

+-   Frontend application is deployed  at [lefties-rms.vercel.app](https://lefties-rms.vercel.app/)

+### API

+- Backend is deployed at [lefties-rms.onrender.com](https://lefties-rms.onrender.com/api)

 ## Setup and Installation